 We do not offer the ability to export a list of spam complaints from FBLs at the moment.
 This is also for compliance.

-If a contact ever reaches out and is no longer receiving messages because they accidentally marked as spam, you can reach out to Product Support.
+If a contact ever reaches out and is no longer receiving messages because they accidentally marked one of your campaigns as spam, you can reach out to Product Support.
 We can remove them from the suppression list for you.